bropple/WMRLC-Wireless-Model-Rocket-Launch-Controller-Rev2/README.md

 ```
 Short circuit!
 Check igniter connection!
 ```
-* The ignition circuit is shorted, because the differential voltage is near zero, indicating the nodes across the igniter port are connected.
+* The circuit is shorted, because the differential voltage is near zero, indicating the nodes across the igniter port are connected.

 ```
 Open circuit or High Resistance!
 Check igniter connection!
 ```
 * There is no igniter attached or a lead has fallen off, because the differential voltage is large.
 ```
-An unknown error has occured!
+An unknown error has occurred!
 ```
-* An unexpected error has occured.
+* An unexpected error has occurred.
 This can only happen if the Continuity_Check() function somehow returns a value outside the range of -1 - 5.

 ## Other errors